FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_mlrsearch_tests.rst

 Algorithm highlights
 ~~~~~~~~~~~~~~~~~~~~

+Shorter trial durations are used to approximate the result,
+so time is saved due to fewer trials at the final duration.
 MRR and receive rate at MRR load are used as initial guesses for the search.

-All previously measured trials (except the very first one which can act
-as a warm-up) are taken into consideration, unless superseded
-by a trial at the same load but higher duration.

-For every loss ratio goal, tightest upper and lower bound
-(from results of large enough trial duration) form an interval.
-Exit condition is given by that interval reaching low enough relative width.
-Small enough width is achieved by bisecting the current interval.
-The bisection can be uneven, to save measurements based on information theory.

 Switching to higher trial duration generally requires a re-measure
 at a load from previous trial duration.

+All previously measured trials (except the very first one which can act
+as a warm-up) are taken into consideration (unless superseded
+by re-measuring trial).

 When the re-measurement does not confirm previous bound classification
 (e.g. tightest lower bound at shorter trial duration becomes
 a newest tightest upper bound upon re-measurement),
 external search is used to find close enough bound of the lost type.
 External search is a generalization of the first stage of `exponential search`_.

-Shorter trial durations use double width goal,
-because one bisection is always safe before risking external search.
+For every loss ratio goal, tightest upper and lower bound
+(from results of large enough trial duration) form an interval.
+Exit condition is given by that interval reaching low enough relative width.
+Small enough width is achieved by bisecting the current interval
+(once both upper and lower bound exists at this trial duration).
+The bisection can be uneven, to save measurements based on information theory.

 Within an iteration for a specific trial duration, smaller loss ratios (NDR)
 are narrowed down first before search continues with higher loss ratios (PDR).

+Shorter trial durations use double relative width goal,
+because one bisection is always safe before risking external search.
 Other heuristics are there, aimed to prevent unneccessarily narrow intervals,
 and to handle corner cases around min and max load.